Cr4O13/gci-docs/docs/configuration syntax.md

 optional-control-field :: subtype-field | action-field | attributes
 ~~~

 Ther are two basic types of control: `axis` and `button`.
-The two types have to be placed in two separate lists objects in the configuration file: `axes` and `buttons`.
+The two types have to be placed in two separate sections in the configuration file.

 #### Common Fields